 Next I, assess how strong they are in each of these categories and use the key below to decipher their behaviors, allowing me to understand their performance level, strengths, areas for improvement and draw a baseline in which to start:

-High In EQ – Intuitive and works well with others but may be tactically deficient in core competencies, usually viewed as people-pleaser’s who “don’t do anything”.
+High In EQ – Intuitive and works well with others but may be tactically deficient in core competencies and unable to understand how to make a meaningful contribution, usually viewed as people-pleaser’s who “don’t do anything”.

 High In IQ & EQ – Hard workers and empathetic to team members and others they work with directly or indirectly, but have challenges around completing work if it isn’t prescriptive with step by step instructions.